 [00:18] – A preview of what will be covered in this podcast where Celisa and Jeff discuss virtual conferences including why you should consider them and some tips should you decide to offer one.

-01:19 – Highlighted Resource of the Week – Association Virtual Events – a free Tagoras report based on data collected from over 100 organizations that provides decision makers who want leading edge knowledge to support their strategic planning for virtual events.
+The Virtual Events Report – a free Tagoras report based on data collected from 215 organizations that provides decision makers who want leading edge knowledge to support their strategic planning for virtual events.
 It touches on topics like timing and pricing; registration and attendance; tools commonly used to deliver virtual events; and common mistakes to avoid.
-Note there will be a new version of the report released in September 2018.

-[01:57] – Celisa and Jeff describe what they mean by the term virtual conference and say they aren’t one-off Webinars.
-Note they use the term virtual event pretty much interchangeably with virtual conference.
+[01:57] – Note that when we refer to virtual conferences, they aren’t one-off Webinars.
+And we use the term virtual event pretty much interchangeably with virtual conference.